marieparet/orinoco/README.md

-# Create an e-commerce website
+# Creation of an e-commerce website

 ## Getting started